bob-fornal/better-practices/Naming-Conventions/README.md

 ###### [Better Practice [NC006](#best-practice-nc006)]

   - Use descriptive titles that explain the capabilities of the class.
-  - Use Pascal case for class names.
+  - Use pascal case for class names.

   *Why?* This pattern provides a clean method of differentiating between the class and its implementation.